Brace Daily · Parts Intelligence

 2

-Great Wall Motor’s Haval and Tank sub-brands now operate official distribution networks in over 20 Asian countries, including the UAE, Saudi Arabia, Iraq, Jordan, and Malaysia.
-The localized websites and growing dealer presence signal a deepening vehicle parc in the Middle East and Southeast Asia.
+GWM’s Haval and Tank brands have established official distribution networks in more than 20 Asian countries, including the UAE, Saudi Arabia, Iraq, Jordan, and Malaysia.
+Localized websites reflect deep market penetration.

-GWM Global Newsroom — Great Wall Motor Global Newsroom source →
+Great Wall Motor Global News — Great Wall Motor Global News source →

 Source these parts with confidence